• Skip to primary navigation

 I have to be honest, I love brownies, so much so that I have over 25 brownie recipes on my website.
 It took me years to come up with my classic chocolate fudgy brownie recipe, one that I base most of my recipes on today!

-I love "blondies" basically a cookie bar without the cocoa powder, my pretzel blondies are to die for.
+I love "blondies" basically a cookie bar without the cocoa powder.
 But I wanted this recipe to be more brownie-like, denser than a traditional blondie.
 This blonde brownie recipe luckily did not take as long but is just as delicious.
 The deliciousness comes from browning the butter to create deep caramel undertones, as well as delicious brown sugar, and ratios of ingredients to create a denser bar.

 These blonde brownies are not overly sweet, they're soft and chewy, they hit you with some sweetness but don't leave an annoyingly sweet after-taste.
 Simplicity at its finest.